creme332/my-odin-projects/photo-tagging/README.md

 # 📸 Photo Tagging App

+A photo tagging app built with React and Firestore.
 Challenge yourself to find the hidden character in each scene, and see how fast you can do it.
-With randomized characters and difficulty levels, each game is a unique experience.

 ![GIF of project](website.gif)